buildtesters/buildtest/docs/setup.rst

 For more details on argcomplete please visit https://pypi.org/project/argcomplete/

 ..
-Note:: It is highly recommended to setup auto-complete feature when using buildtest
+Note:: It is highly recommended to setup auto-complete feature when using buildtest to make use of tab completion

 buildtest version (``buildtest -V``)
 -------------------------------------